Walfar/cs523-project-1/secretstroll/README.md

 Before setting up the Docker infrastructure for the first time, you must first build the images which will be used to run the client and server containers.
-To do so, run the following command in the skeleton directory, which contains the file `docker-compose.yml`:
+To do so, run the following command in the directory which contains the file `docker-compose.yml`:
 ```
 docker-compose build